Minne Evans

 Bio

-Minnie Evans (1892-1987) Minnie Eva Evans was a self-taught Black artist, who was born to rural farmers in North Carolina in 1892.
-As an adult, she worked as a gatekeeper at a public garden, which may explain the striking floral motifs in many of her works.
-Evans claimed that she mostly found inspiration from her dreams, and God played a central role in many of her works with eyes representing the window to the soul.
-In her own words, “This art that I have put out has come from the nations I suppose might have been destroyed before the flood.… No one knows anything about them, but God has given it to me to bring back into the world.”
-Her artworks were done created most often with wax crayons and pencil, and she seemed to employ every color of the rainbow (or of the box of crayons).
-Evans’s drawings unconsciously tap into surrealism and were made with self-conscious self-guessing or self-doubt, as the works were made for just herself.
-“Something told me to draw or die,” Evans stated.
-“It was shown to me what I should do.”
+Minnie Evans (1892 – 1987) was a self-taught Black artist born to rural farmers in North Carolina.
+As an adult, she worked as a gatekeeper at a public garden, which may explain the striking floral motifs displayed in many of her artworks.
+Evans claimed that she primarily found inspiration from dreams, and her fervent belief in God also played a central role in her artistic practice.
+In her own words, “This art that I have put out has come from the nations, I suppose, that might have been destroyed before the flood.… No one knows anything about them, but God has given it to me to bring back into the world.”
+Evans’s drawings tap into surrealism unconsciously, and they feel free of self-consciousness and self-doubt, as they were made solely for her own enjoyment and use.
+“Something told me to draw or die,” Evans once stated.

 CV